netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 }
 ~~~~

-   The following indicates the example of a recurrence that occurs last workday of the month until December 25, 2023:
+   The following indicates the example of a recurrence that occurs on the last workday of the month until December 25, 2023:

 ~~~~
 {